tommasorigon/India-SequentiaLogit/results.md

 Clustering States will require additional libraries.
 We will make use of the ['mcclust'](https://cran.r-project.org/web/packages/mcclust/index.html) R package, which is based on the paper of [Fritsch and Ickstadt (2009)](https://projecteuclid.org/download/pdf_1/euclid.ba/1340370282).
 In particular, the `medv` function allows to reproduce the work of [Medvedovic et al. (2002)](https://www.cs.princeton.edu/~bee/courses/read/medvedovic-bioinformatics-2002.pdf).

-The following chunk of code allows to obtained the cluster labels for the `Usage choice`, `Reversibility choice` and the `Method choice` models.
-The output of the clustering procedure is omitted, but the is reported below as well
+The following code allows to obtain the cluster labels for the `Usage choice`, `Reversibility choice` and the `Method choice` models.
+Interesting clusters (mostly associated with the `Usage choice` model) are also reported.

 ```r